 A research monograph that draws on this research - Living Against Austerity: A Feminist Investigation of Doing Activism and Being Activist was published on 11/03/2020.

 Emma was awarded 1+3 funding by the Economic and Social Research Council (ESRC) in 2011 and achieved an MA in Social Research Methods (with distinction) in 2012.
 She was awarded a first class BA (Hons) in Sociology from the University of Warwick in 2010.

 Emma has previously designed and taught a range of modules across the Social Sciences, focusing on research methods, gender, social policy, crime, and the media at various HE institutions including the University of Warwick, Keele University, University of Nottingham, and Nottingham Trent University.
 She has also previously worked as a Lecturer in Academic Skills at BCU, providing support with areas including critical thinking and analysis, and specialising in level 7/8 academic writing and research support.

 Emma has a PGCert in Higher Education and is a Fellow of Advance HE.

-Emma is interested particularly in qualitative research methodologies, including feminist research, and the philosophy of research.
-She is currently developing research in the area of women's health and knowledge mobilisation, focusing particularly on how women's lived experiences of health and illness can be transferred into practice and policy through public and patient engagement.
+Emma continues to develop feminist research in the area of women’s health, focusing particularly on how women's lived experiences of health and illness can be transferred into practice and policy through public and patient engagement.

-Emma welcomes enquiries about PhD supervision in a range of areas including gender, subjective experience, mixed methods and qualitative methodologies.
+Emma welcomes enquiries about PhD supervision in a range of areas including gender, subjective experience, feminist research, mixed methods and qualitative methodologies.